 - In this figure, H, A, b, c, d and e indicate the following values.
-H: 4.5m for regular motor vehicle roads and 3m for smaller motor vehicle roads except for Type 3 Class 5 regular motor vehicle roads - large-sized motor vehicles is extremely small and these may access neighboring bypass roads). a: The width of the shoulder connected with the carriageway on regular motor vehicle roads (for shoulders where on-street facilities are - provided, shoulder width minus value required for on-street facilities), provided that the value exceeds 1m shall be 1m.
-The width of the shoulder connected with the carriageway on smaller motor vehicle roads shall be 0.5m. - 0.2m for smaller motor vehicle roads. - value of c shall be 0.25m and the value of d shall be 0.5m.
+H: 4.5m for regular motor vehicle roads and 3m for smaller motor vehicle roads except for Type 3 Class 5 regular motor vehicle roads - large-sized motor vehicles is extremely small and these may access neighboring bypass roads). - provided, shoulder width minus value required for on-street facilities), provided that the value exceeds 1m shall be 1m.
+The width of the shoulder connected with the carriageway on smaller motor vehicle roads shall be 0.5m. - b: Value subtracting 3.8m from H (regarded as 3.8m where H is less than 3.8m) for regular motor vehicle roads and this value shall be 0.2m for smaller motor vehicle roads. - value of c shall be 0.25m and the value of d shall be 0.5m.